 Maestro Mendoza is one of a few American conductors actively working with an El-Sistema-inspired youth orchestra program in Latin America.
 He has led many concerts as guest conductor of El Sistema de Orquestas de Guatemala and the Escuela Municipal de Musica and has been a conductor with Opera Maya in Quintana Roo, Mexico and presented the first orchestral concert performed in Tulum, one of the last cities built and inhabited by the Maya.

-Mendoza has appeared as a conductor with the Chicago Latino Music Festival, the largest festival of its kind in the USA, and will tour this season with the Montessori Canta Festival in Guatemala City, the Chicago Arts Orchestra in Catedral Metropolitana, and the Anfiteatro Simon Bolivar and Sala Nezahualcoyotl in Mexico.
+Mendoza has appeared as a conductor with the Chicago Latino Music Festival, the largest festival of its kind in the USA.
+This season he will tour with the Chicago Arts Orchestra appearing at the Catedral Metropolitana, the Anfiteatro Simon Bolivar and Sala Nezahualcoyotl in Mexico City, and will be a guest conductor at the Montessori Canta Festival in Guatemala City.

 He studied at Butler University with Henry Leck and received his Master of Music degree from the University of New Mexico, where he was mentored by conductor Bradley Ellingboe.
-While in New Mexico, he was an apprentice conductor of the New Mexico Symphony Orchestra and later received his Doctorate of Arts at Ball State University.
+While in New Mexico, he was an apprentice conductor of the New Mexico Symphony Orchestra and later received his Doctor of Arts at Ball State University under the tutelage of Douglas Droste.
 He is classically trained at Europe’s Accademia Musicale Chigiane in Siena, Italy.

 Currently he is serving as the artistic director of the Chicago Arts Orchestra (CAO), where he is active in a movement to unearth and re-debut forgotten works from viceregal Latin America and is energetically re-premiering pieces from archives in Mexico, Guatemala, and Spain in an effort to bring this music back into public awareness.
 CAO has also been known to perform neglected works by composers who have been marginalized by birth, ethnicity, religion, or circumstance.